Woz-U-Group-Projects/team-code-ctrl/README.md

 # team-code-ctrl

-This app will be a quote generator and based off the quote will also provide a link to link list of any and all author / artists/ etc...
 Works and any related info
 This application will be used by Record Labels, Indi Artists and Music Right-Holders (as users) to submit their releases for distribution.
 The application stores submitted files and documents and make it available for admins to download.